 Content Rich Landing Page

-First impression of the landing page will get you impressions on your website!
+The first impression of the landing page will get you impressions on your website!

-A landing page having an apt call to action buttons are ad campaign boosters.
+A landing page having apt call to action buttons are ad campaign boosters.
 Remember, people looking for something online are anything but patient.
 They skim through the content; landing pages with attractive and compelling headlines gain prospects’ attraction with ease.

-A popular blogging forum, HubSpot reports that companies that increased their landing pages from 10 to 15 saw a 55% increase in their leads.
+A popular blogging forum, HubSpot, reports that companies that increased their landing pages from 10 to 15 saw a 55% increase in their leads.
 Another report suggests companies with 40 landing pages generate 12 times more leads than the ones with 15 pages.